polettix/Math-GF/docs/index.md

 ## Lines in a Projective Plane

-It's not time to group points in lines.
+It's now time to group points in lines.
 Due to some remarkable results, it turns out that:

 - the lines in a [projective plane][] can be represented exactly the same